Neo4j Sink Connector for Confluent Cloud

 • Flexible data mapping: Maps Kafka record values (including Avro and JSON) to nodes and relationships in Neo4j using Cypher or Pattern strategy defined in the configuration.

-• Schema handling: Supports both schema-less records (for example, JSON) and records with schemas (for example, Avro), allowing the connector to adapt to various data structures.
+• Schema handling: Supports both schema-less records such as JSON and records with schemas such as Avro, allowing the connector to adapt to various data structures.

 • Error handling: Provides robust resilience and error handling, including support for a Dead Letter Queue (DLQ) to store records that fail processing.